 About Polar Racking

 So, I will tell you a little bit about Polar Racking.
 First of all, my name is Vishal Lala, Founder and Managing Partner of Polar Racking.
 We have been in business since 2009.
 Starting in Ontario, we’ve worked in almost all of the provinces now.
 And finally, we will have our first projects going up in the Northwest Territories.
 We do a lot of racking in the U.S., and the Caribbean as well.
-We offer solar mounting systems, including rooftop, ground mount, and carport racking systems.
+We offer solar mounting systems, including tracker, ground mount, and carport racking systems.
 We have a full team of mechanical structural engineers in house.
 Today, we have completed about 300 megawatts worth of projects, and we have a large pipeline of projects coming up.

 The tailwinds for solar, as David said, are pretty favorable South of the border, especially today.
 Being a Canadian company, we’re always most excited about the Canadian projects.
 Another reason why it’s great to hear about all of the activity in Canada.